coleifer/peewee/docs/peewee/sqlite.rst

       :param term: Search term or expression. `FTS syntax documentation <https://www.sqlite.org/fts3.html#full_text_index_queries>`__.
       :param weights: A list of weights for the columns, ordered with respect to the column's position in the table. **Or**, a dictionary keyed by the field or field name and mapped to a value.
+Unrecognized keys are ignored.
       :param with_score: Whether the score should be returned as part of the ``SELECT`` statement.
       :param str score_alias: Alias to use for the calculated rank score.